Employee experience management doesn't work. (Here's why)

 An opaque, one-directional communication system that provides no means for dialog or collaboration, in-the-flow of work learning, mentorship and recognition.

 These scattered systems separate and slow down your organisation’s ability to get things done, free of frustration and friction.
 They suffocate the ROI generated from spending on HR and learning technology, contributing to the C-level view that it is an easy and inconsequential cost to be cut when needed.

 Separate, unintegrated systems create an unnecessary administrative overhead for the HR function, and an unnecessary cognitive overload for users who have to grapple with competing user interfaces and login processes.

 Siloed systems lead to siloed thinking and management practices that slow down rather than accelerate business performance.
 A lack of visibility reduces effective knowledge sharing and results in duplication of effort and missed opportunities to uniformly adopt better practices and innovations to the benefit of all, rather than just the originators.

 Talent experience technology improves adaptability

-In today’s VUCA (volatile, uncertain, complex, and ambiguous) environment, organizations need to reconsider the top-down “command and control” model of management and move to a more open structure that encourages bottom-up, collaborative decision-making that is inherently more flexible and adaptable.
+In today’s VUCA (volatile, uncertain, complex, and ambiguous) environment, organisations need to reconsider the top-down “command and control” model of management and move to a more open structure that encourages bottom-up, collaborative decision-making that is inherently more flexible and adaptable.

 To use an analogy, compare the approaches to music-making of a classical orchestra and jazz band.

 With an orchestra, a score defines what is played and the conductor defines any interpretation expecting an accurate and replicable behavior from all.
-Today’s organizations mainly operate along similar lines— working to Standard Operating Procedures (SOPs) that place emphasis on repeatability, efficiency and compliance.
+Today’s organisations mainly operate along similar lines— working to Standard Operating Procedures (SOPs) that place emphasis on repeatability, efficiency and compliance.

 A jazz band, on the other hand, behaves differently.